fwhigh/MedicMobileImpact/README.md

 https://www.rstudio.com/

  Step 3.
 Open RStudio, and install the knitr package.
 Do this by clicking _Packages_ tab, then click the _Install Packages_ button.
 Search for "knitr", make sure _Install dependencies_ is checked, and click _Install_.
+This procedure has been tested using knitr 1.5.
+To make sure you have the latest knitr update, in RStudio in the _Packages_ tab click _Check for Updates_ and follow the instructions.

  Step 4.
 Enable knitr in RStudio.
 Do this by clicking _Preferences_, then clicking the _Sweave_ tab.
 Next to "Weave Rnw files using", select knitr from the drop-down menu.
 Click _Apply_ and _Ok_.